-Congress passed the Direction to the U.S. Sentencing Commission Regarding Sentencing Enhancements for Hate Crimes as a part of the Violent Crime Control and Law Enforcement Act of 1994.
-105 The Act requires the U.S. Sentencing Commission to "promulgate guidelines or amend existing guidelines to provide sentencing enhancement of not less than three offense levels for offenses that the finder of fact at trial determines beyond a reasonable doubt are hate crimes."
-106 The Act defines hate crimes as "crime in which the defendant intentionally selects a victim, or in the case of a property crime, the property that is the object of the crime, because of the actual or perceived race, color, religion, national origin, ethnicity, gender, disability, or sexual orientation of any person."
-As a result of this mandate, the Sentencing Commission amended the Federal Sentencing Guidelines to include enhanced punishment for crimes motivated by bias.
+Congress passed the Direction to the U.S. Sentencing Commission Regarding Sentencing Enhancements for Hate Crimes (the "Hate Crimes Sentencing Act" or "Sentencing Act") as a part of the Violent Crime Control and Law Enforcement Act of 1994 (the "VCCLEA").
+105 The Hate Crimes Sentencing Act requires the U.S. Sentencing Commission to "promulgate guidelines or amend existing guidelines to provide sentencing enhancement of not less than three offense levels for offenses that the finder of fact at trial determines beyond a reasonable doubt are hate crimes."106 The Sentencing Act defines hate crimes as "crime in which the defendant intentionally selects a victim, or in the case of a property crime, the property that is the object of the crime, because of the actual or perceived race, color, religion, national origin, ethnicity, gender, disability, or sexual orientation of any person."
+107 As a result of this mandate, the Sentencing Commission amended the Federal Sentencing Guidelines to include enhanced punishment for crimes motivated by bias.
 108 To prevent sentencing disparities between defendants convicted at trial and those who plead guilty or nolo contendere, the Guidelines allow the trial court to increase the offender's sentence if, at the sentencing hearing, it finds beyond a reasonable doubt that the crime was motivated by hate.
 109